top of page

 • Engages in a responsible Diversional and Recreational Therapy sustainable environment approach

-Standard Nine
+Standard Nine:

 The Diversional and Recreational Therapist will demonstrate high levels of human awareness and social justice through advocacy and confidentiality